maxhoesel-ansible/ansible-collection-borgbackup/roles/borg_server/README.md

 ##### `borg_server_authorized_hosts`
 - List of hosts that will have access to the backup server
 - Each entry is a dict containing the host name and its ssh public key
+    - You can optionally specify `append_only` to run in [Append-only mode](https://borgbackup.readthedocs.io/en/stable/usage/notes.html#append-only-mode-forbid-compaction)
 - Required: yes
 - Example:
   ```yaml